flowsydev/flowsy-net-db-sql/README.md

 }
 ```

+By inheriting from DbRepository we can reuse its methods to execute SQL statements and routines without writing many lines of boilerplate code.

 ### Repositories & Dependency Injection

 ```csharp

 var builder = WebApplication.CreateBuilder(args);

 // Register a DbConnectionFactory service with the required configurations taken from the application settings